Alia5/insvex.http/README.md

 ## Installation

-Before installation, you should decide if you want to run insvex.http with SSR or as SPA.
+Before installation, you should decide whether to run insvex.http with SSR or as SPA.

 ### SPA mode with nginx autoindex